 At the next junction (Par), turn left over level crossing.
 In 400m, the road bears sharp right by pond and over railway bridge at the station.
 The track is about 50 m on the right surrounded by football pitches.
 Coaches will find the gateway too narrow to turn, all other vehicles can park inside grounds but do not park in the first small car park as you enter, this must be kept clear for the surgery patients and staff.

 National Cycle Route 2

 Other Useful Info For Visitors

-There is no stand or seating but there is a reasonably large club room and changing adjacent to the finish straight.
-We would normally provide hot and cold drinks and some snacks.
+There is no stand or seating but there is a cafe and changing adjacent to the finish straight.
+They provide hot and cold drinks and food.
 There is a Spar & other local shops in close walking distance for anything else.
 The beach is also close (not the world’s best but worth a visit if early).

-We have to use the same club room for recording.
+We have to use the blue cabin for results.
 Results will go up on the windows fairly quickly but will take a lot longer if the recorders are pestered!
-Please can you ask your athletes to keep the noise down (especially if raining & everyone is crowded in the room) & we will try to keep results & scores announced as often as possible.
+Please can you ask your athletes to not crowd around & we will try to keep results & scores announced as often as possible.
 For larger meetings we will use a gazebo for results.

 If making a weekend of your trip, the Eden project is about 2 – 3 miles from the track, Fowey is 4 miles, Mevagissey ( & Lost Gardens of Heligan ) about 10 miles. you pass Lanhydrock on the way (gardens & house used for sense & sensibility filming) Charlestown Harbour with masted boats & shipwreck centre is on the outskirts of St Austell about 3 miles away.
 Newquay is on the other coast, about 15 miles.